-- A hydraulic modelling assessment may be required in order to determine whether any reinforcement/off-site works are required to the existing water infrastructure network in order to accommodate the site. - A comprehensive Road Safety Audit or Transport Assessment (dependent on the exact development proposed) should be carried out to identify whether local and wider highway network improvements are required. - A Ground Investigation Report will be required, including a contamination survey, due to various past activities on site. - Significant areas of the site lie in a Development High Risk Coal Area.
+- A hydraulic modelling assessment may be required in order to determine whether any reinforcement/off-site works are required to the existing water infrastructure network in order to accommodate the site.
+The site is in an area where there are water supply problems for which there are no improvements planned within our current Capital Investment Programme AMP6 (years 2015 to 2020).
+(FC41) - A comprehensive Road Safety Audit or Transport Assessment (dependent on the exact development proposed) should be carried out to identify whether local and wider highway network improvements are required. - A Ground Investigation Report will be required, including a contamination survey, due to various past activities on site. - Significant areas of the site lie in a Development High Risk Coal Area.
 A coal mining risk assessment will therefore be required. - An Ecological Impact Assessment will be required in order to ascertain any potential mitigation, compensation and/or enhancement required.